ghartmann4/portfolio/index.md

 ---
 # About

 I am a pianist and programmer.
-I work part time as a ML Dev at [Neostella](https://www.neostella.com/about/), and am currently an Artist Diploma student in piano at the [Guildhall School of Music and Drama](https://www.gsmd.ac.uk/).
+I work part time as an ML Dev at [Neostella](https://www.neostella.com/about/), and am currently an Artist Diploma student in piano at the [Guildhall School of Music and Drama](https://www.gsmd.ac.uk/).
 I recently completed my doctorate in music; my dissertation is ["The Reciprocal Interaction of Musical Performance and Analysis"](https://academicworks.cuny.edu/gc_etds/5754/).

 During my doctorate, I held a Digital Fellowship through the Graduate Center's Digital Initiatives (GCDI).
 In this capacity, I led workshops on digital skills, held consultations, ran the Python User Group, and helped develop various other projects and initiatives.
 In the summer of 2024, I taught the GC Summer Python Intensive.